jicahoo/visualization/README.md

 # visualization
 A sample Python program (based on matplotlib) to draw 2d histogram based on heatmap.
 And some enviroment setup tips for beginers.
-If you don't know what is matplotlib, check in links in section 'Learn matplotlib'.
+If you don't know what is matplotlib, check links in section 'Learn matplotlib'.
 All of them are Chinese materials.
+Then refer to section 'Steps to setup environment' to set up the environment on your computer.

 ## Learn matplotlib
 * http://www.voidcn.com/blog/baibaibai66/article/p-5973503.html